PEM--/grunt-svg2storeicons/README.md

 Type: `String`
 Default value: `Test`

 Specify your project's name.
-It is mostly used for iOS as the `platforms/ios` directory used for building PhoneGap/Cordova iOS target uses it.
+It is mostly used for iOS as the `platforms/ios` sub directory.
+PhoneGap/Cordova iOS target uses it when building the application.

 #### options.profiles
 Type: `Array of String`